Introduction

 Conclusion

-And that concludes the rules of thumbs.
-Again, these are by no means fixed rules, but more like guidelines that will hopefully help you write better, more consistent and more useful ansible roles.
+And those were the rules of thumb.
+Again, these are not hard and fast rules, but guidelines to help you write more consistent, robust, and reusable Ansible roles.